Our projects

-Aviation is responsible for around five per cent of the total climate impact that humans create.
+Aviation is responsible for around five per cent our collective climate impact.

 Europe’s demand for air travel is still growing by around two per cent each year.